DNA-and-Natural-Algorithms-Group/KinDA/README.md

 ### A deeper dive: The case studies

 The directory `case_studies` contains scripts used to run the simulations described in the paper.
+You should take a look at the scripts themselves, as instructions for how to configure and run them are often included near the top.

-Note that the simulations for Figure 9 were performed using a commandline script (here, placed in `scripts/KinDA`) and thus that directory needs to be on the path to run the examples in the Figure 9 directory's `README.md`.
+Note that the simulations for Figure 9 were performed using a commandline interface to KinDA (placed in the `scripts` directory) that is explained in the Figure 9 directory's `README.md`.

+Also note that some scripts produce plots using matplotlib, which on AWS should be able to produce PDF output files, but you won't be able to look at graphics interactively.

+In the Amazon AMI, but not the GitHub repository, each case study directory has a subdirectory `publication_data` with KinDA data files that were generated for the paper.
+If you are not using the AMI, this data can be obtained from (http://www.dna.caltech.edu/SupplementaryMaterial/KinDA_paper_data/).

 ## Configuration Options
 The file `kinda/options.py` contains optional arguments that may be modified to change the default behavior of Multistrand, Peppercorn, NUPACK, and KinDA.
 This file must be modified prior to installation to set the default behavior.